Give Us a Call Today!

 Our Modesto Elder Abuse Attorneys Can Protect Victims of Physical Elder Abuse

-When you place a friend, grandparent, parent or family member in an assisted-living facility, the last thing you expect your loved one to endure is neglect or abuse.
+When you place a friend, grandparent, parent, or family member in an assisted-living facility, the last thing you expect your loved one to endure is neglect or abuse.
 Unfortunately, unscrupulous people working in these facilities may take advantage of someone you love.
-If you believe your loved one is a victim of negligence or physical elder abuse in a nursing home, then you should take action.
-Contact one of our Modesto elder abuse attorneys – we can investigate the details, and hold the negligent parties accountable for his or her injuries.
+Therefore, if you believe your loved one is a victim of negligence or physical elder abuse in a nursing home, you should take immediate action.
+In particular, contacting one of our Modesto elder abuse attorneys ensures that we can investigate the details and hold the negligent parties accountable for his or her injuries.
+Moreover, prompt action can prevent further harm.
+Consequently, the earlier you act, the better the outcome may be.

 What Is the Definition of Elder Abuse?

-• Weight Loss: Losing weight is dangerous for our seniors.
-After visiting your elderly loved ones, if you notice weight loss, then ask questions.
-Weight loss can be a sign of a multitude of problems at the facility and possible negligence.
+• Losing weight can be dangerous for seniors.
+After visiting your elderly loved ones, if you notice weight loss, ask questions.
+Because weight loss may indicate a multitude of problems at the facility, it could signal possible negligence.
+In particular, unexplained rapid weight loss should raise immediate concern.

-• Medication Issues: Purposefully administering too little or too much medication is a form of elder abuse.
-If you or your loved one has suspicions about the administration of his or her medicine at a nursing home facility, then it is recommended that you seek the help of qualified Modesto elder abuse attorneys.
+• Administering too little or too much medication intentionally is a form of elder abuse.
+If you suspect your loved one’s medicine is being mismanaged, it is highly recommended to seek help from qualified Modesto elder abuse attorneys.
+Moreover, incorrect medication can cause immediate and severe health risks.

 What Laws Protect the Elderly From Abuse in California?

-Since each situation is unique and presents its own set of challenges, the best way to protect your loved ones is to contact one of our Modesto elder abuse attorneys.
-Our firm will use every legal option available to us that can strengthen your claim.
-However, in the interim, if you have suspicions that your loved one is being abused, then it is good to know some common laws that can protect them.
+Since each situation is unique and presents its own challenges, the best way to protect your loved one is to contact one of our Modesto elder abuse attorneys.
+In addition, our firm will use every legal option available to strengthen your claim.
+However, if you suspect abuse in the interim, it helps to understand some common laws that protect seniors.
+Moreover, knowing the law can guide you in taking immediate steps.

-• AB-2171: This 2014 bill establishes specific rights for residents of privately-operated residential facilities for the elderly.
-In general, this law states that an elderly person must be treated with dignity in their personal relationships with staff and be granted a reasonable level of privacy.
+• AB-2171(2014): This law establishes specific rights for residents of privately-operated residential facilities for the elderly.
+In general, it ensures that elderly residents are treated with dignity and granted reasonable privacy.
+Additionally, it provides a framework to challenge any breaches of these rights.

 Do You Have Elder Law Questions?

-Are you concerned about a nursing home facility’s level of care after noticing red flags during your visit?
+Are you concerned about a nursing home facility’s level of care after noticing red flags during a visit?
 Our elderly loved ones are some of the nation’s most vulnerable people.
-Taking advantage of them is not just against the law, it is unethical.
-If you believe your elderly loved one is being physically abused, a Modesto elder abuse lawyer from our firm can help.
+Taking advantage of them is not just illegal, it is unethical.
+Therefore, if you believe your loved one is being physically abused, a Modesto elder abuse lawyer from our firm can help.
+Moreover, early intervention can prevent further harm and ensure legal protections are applied.

 Contact Us Today for a Free Consultation

 At Swingle, Van Egmond & Heitlinger, we believe in helping seniors who may be in jeopardy.
-We understand the emotional trauma of placing a loved one in a facility only to discover that the professionals you trusted neglected or abused your loved one.
-Contact a Modesto elder abuse attorney from our firm today for a free case evaluation.
-Our firm can help you find another facility where your loved one can recover from his or her injuries.
-Afterward, when your loved one’s health is no longer in question, we can help you file a claim against the caretaker or individual responsible for their condition.
+Furthermore, we understand the emotional trauma of placing a loved one in a facility, only to discover neglect or abuse.
+Therefore, contact a Modesto elder abuse attorney from our firm today for a free case evaluation.
+In addition, we can help relocate your loved one to a facility where they can recover safely.

 “This firm exemplifies how a multi-faceted group of attorneys can work together to achieve positive results.”